Amanda Dlamini: Outside Football

 She is currently a soccer analyst at South African sports broadcaster Supersport.
 In 2024 she became the first woman to commentate a match at the Africa Cup of Nations.
 Her first match being the Morocco vs Tanzania match at the 2023 Africa Cup of Nations.

+In October 2015 she was appointed a CAF ambassador and commentator for the CAF African Schools Football Championship.